 - Utilizing the Domestic Violence Housing First model, our Rapid Re-Housing Program helps women in vulnerable situations quickly exit homelessness and connect to a wide range of supportive services to stay housed.
 Click here for more information.

-- Our Housing Justice Program (formerly Project 100) is DWC’s newest housing initiative, and aims to provide culturally responsive services to 100 unhoused women living in Skid Row who have experienced long-term homelessness and have been historically underserved by traditional housing programs.
+- Our Housing Justice Program (piloted as Project 100) is DWC’s newest housing initiative, and aims to provide culturally responsive services to 100 unhoused women living in Skid Row who have experienced long-term homelessness and have been historically underserved by traditional housing programs.
 Click here for more information.